luisdasilva-contact/Google-Apps-Productivity-Scripts/README.md

-# Google Apps Productivity Scripts
-A repository for any productivity programs I create with Google Apps Script!

 ### Time In Meetings
 Time_in_Meetings.gs is used in Google Sheets to display information on the Google Calendar events of users in your organization. <sup>1</sup>